 We can provide short-term help, often as utility or rent assistance via Issaquah Community Services.

-Summer Lunch Program - Provides a week worth of breakfast, lunch and snack foods for school-age kids in our Food Bank service area to take the pressure off parents during the Summer Break when kids are receiving free/reduced school lunch.
+Summer Lunch Program - Provides a week worth of breakfast, lunch and snack foods for school-age kids in our Food Bank service area to take the pressure off parents during the Summer Break when kids aren't receiving free/reduced school lunch.

 Lunch for the Break - Provides a box of food to help parents bridge the gap during long school breaks when children aren't receiving free/reduced school lunch.

 Dental Van - Eastridge Church and Sammamish Rotary partner to bring an adult dental van to Eastridge Church every quarter.
-The Issaquah Food and Clothing Bank Case Manager schedules the dental appointments for the van.
+The Issaquah Food & Clothing Bank Case Manager schedules the dental appointments for the van.